No matter you call it, the fact doesn’t change – San Diego Comic-Con, is without a doubt, the largest convention of its kind!

 Staying on Track

-The hardest part about going to conventions or trade-shows, be they work-related or something as nerdtastic as Comic Con, is that it takes a lot of will-power to try to stay on track with your diet and fitness routine.
+The hardest part about going to conventions, be they work-related or something as nerdtastic as Comic-Con, is that it takes a lot of will-power to try to stay on track with your diet and fitness routine.

 - Don’t Skip Breakfast – Eat a hearty breakfast at your hotel.
 Omelets with lots of veggies, oatmeal and fresh fruit are your friends.
 Pancakes, waffles, Fruit Loops and other assorted cereals are your enemy.
 You want high quality protein and fiber to maximize how long you feel full.
 The longer it takes you to dip into your snacks as you wander aimlessly, the better!

-- Plan your lunch! – If you are relatively local to the convention you can bring food with you (sandwich makings, bottled water, fresh fruit and veggies, etc…) and even if your hotel doesn’t have a refrigerator you can just pack it all in a cooler.
-Just make morning trips to the ice machine to fill it up and keep your stuff cold!
+- Plan your lunch! – If you are relatively local to the convention you can bring food with you (sandwich makings, bottled water, fresh fruit and veggies, etc…) and even if your hotel doesn’t have a refrigerator, you can just pack it all in a cooler.
+Make morning trips to the ice machine to fill it up and keep your stuff cold!
 For those of you flying in, avail yourself on Ralph’s Grocery Store on 101 G Street.
 Not only is it the closest grocery store to the Convention Center, it is also open 24 hours and on the shuttle line.
 Score!
 They sell sandwiches, drinks and snacks at a reasonable price so my recommendation is to pick something healthy up ahead of time each day and avoid concession stand hell.